 - Select the cells to modify.

-Microsoft Excel is popular for handling data because it lets you do things like write formulas and use macros that can simply the process of sorting, evaluating, and creating data.
-But if also has a number of formatting options that can help make your data look good and be easier to read.
+Microsoft Excel is popular for handling data because it lets you do things like write formulas and use macros that can simplify the process of sorting, evaluating, and creating data.
+But it also has a number of formatting options that can help make your data look good and be easier to read.